Systems Engineering Team Leader - Kathryn Clingenpeel

 (WAG).
 As a mother of four children, she is proud of how supportive the Company is of helping women return to work.

-Near the end of day, she’s back to coaching her team during a one-on-one meeting with a design engineer.
+Near the end of the day, she’s back to coaching her team during a one-on-one meeting with a design engineer.
 She’s learned so much from different professional mentors inside Cummins and now it’s her turn to guide someone’s career development

 “Cummins has provided me with great mentors.
 When I started as a Test Engineer and moved into Mechanical Development, one of my mentors was the Fuel Systems Team Leader.
 Talking with him sparked my interest in leadership, so I spoke to my manager about it and he set up a path to help me get there.
 Cummins realizes different people find their path at different levels.
-Now I’ve found the right balance of being involved and giving back too.”
+Now I’ve found the right balance between being involved and giving back too.”